Is Copper CRM Worth It?

 8. Google Workspace CRM

-This is Copper’s biggest advantage over other CRMs.
+This is Copper’s biggest selling point.

 9. Manage Projects